What makes a good leader?

 In the spring, the school community elects members of the rising Sixth Form to serve on the next year’s Discipline Committee.
-Faculty representatives are appointed by the Head of School; the Deans of Students acts as chair.
+Faculty representatives are appointed by the Head of School; the Dean of Students acts as chair.
 The Discipline Committee convenes to hear the circumstances surrounding major violations.

 The School Council is the formal Student Government of Pomfret School.
 It is composed of a Senate and a House.
 The Senate is made up of representatives of the various Student forms and the faculty and deals with programming and general School policy.
 The House is made up of prefects and deals with residential life and leadership development.
 All together the School Council is the democratic mechanism for involvement in the decision making process of the School.
 The School Council is supported by the faculty representatives and the Student Life Office.

 Prefects embody the ethos and expectations of the School and assist the dorm faculty in running the dormitories (or the day student areas in the case of day student prefects).
 The role of prefect is a demanding one; a prefect must have the respect of his or her peers in order to enforce the School expectations and be a good counselor and friend when a student needs someone for support.
 The prefects are appointed by the Dean of Students’ office following a rigorous process of self, peer, and faculty evaluation.